microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/readme.md

 # SQL Server 2022 IQP demos

-These are demos to be showcase new IQP features in SQL Server 2022.
+These are demos to showcase new IQP features in SQL Server 2022.

 **cefeedback**